yzdxs/learn-anything/readme.md

 3. I am also providing descriptions to each of the nodes in the main mind map as can be seen [here](http://nikitavoloboev.xyz/knowledge-map/mindmaps/).
 If you think that something is wrong or perhaps it can be said better, please [say it here](https://github.com/nikitavoloboev/knowledge-map/issues/15).
 The index is auto generated by the app thus pull requests are not possible.

 4. Found a mistake?
 Perhaps you think the way I have structured the nodes is wrong or it is better to move a node somewhere else?
 [Say it here](https://github.com/nikitavoloboev/knowledge-map/issues/14).
-I wish for this mind map to represent knowledge visually in the most accurate and sensible way and I can't do it alone.
+This mind map should represent knowledge visually in the most accurate and sensible way and I can't do it alone.

 5. Take a look at the [study plan](https://github.com/nikitavoloboev/knowledge-map/tree/master/study-plan#study-plan-for-learning-anything).
 Do you think it can be improved?
 If yes, please add your input.
 Each of the topics has a [dedicated issue](https://github.com/nikitavoloboev/knowledge-map/issues?q=is%3Aopen+is%3Aissue+label%3Astudy-plan) for it where anyone can propose changes.
 The goal is to cover any topic one could possibly want to learn in the most efficient way possible.